 Losing a hospice fraud case can result in you serving significant prison time.
 The hospice administrator ordered to pay $2.1 million in restitution was also sentenced to 30 months in prison for his offenses.
 Prosecutors in a California case involving hospice facility owners are seeking a maximum total penalty of 35 years in prison if the defendants are found guilty.

 Losing a hospice fraud case is devastating to your reputation and the credibility of your hospice care business.
 Cases involving hospice fraud gather considerable media attention, with information about the company and administration plastered in articles across the internet.

 This affects you and your business’ reputation for years when families and patients search for hospice care services.
 Even a false accusation can negatively impact your reputation.

-Hiring a top criminal defense attorney can help improve your outcome if you’ve been accused of hospice fraud.
+Hiring a hospice abuse attorney can help improve your outcome if you’ve been accused of hospice fraud.
 Hospice fraud accusations require expert legal assistance and time to clear the charges.
 These cases involve thorough investigations by multiple agencies.
 You need an experienced attorney for the best defense.

 Consider hiring criminal defense attorney Mariya Melkonyan.
-Mariya’s 13 years of courtroom and jury trial experience as Deputy District Attorney provide an advantage for your hospice fraud case.
-She recognizes the most common forms of hospice fraud and uses her in-depth knowledge of hospice fraud laws to develop a strong defense strategy to fight accusations against you and your business.
+Mariya’s 13 years of courtroom and jury trial experience as a former Deputy District Attorney provide an advantage for your hospice fraud case.
+She recognizes the most common forms of hospice fraud and uses her in-depth knowledge of California hospice care abuse laws to develop a strong defense strategy to fight accusations against you and your business.

-Contact the Law Offices of Mariya Melkonyan for a consultation of your case.
+Contact the Law Offices of Mariya Melkonyan and speak with her team of hospice abuse attorneys for a consultation of your case.